mateo9x/swaggercrud/README.md

-App made in Java with plugin Swagger to test CRUD
+App made in Java Spring (Gradle) with plugin Swagger to test CRUD